a-moreira/a-moreira.github.io/misc.md

 - [Local-first software](https://www.inkandswitch.com/local-first/) by Martin Kleppmann
 - Source Code is Free Speech

-_"It seemed so obvious to me: 'Here we are faced with the problems of loss of privacy, creeping computerization, massive databases, more centralization - and Chaum offers a completely different direction to go in, one which puts power into the hands of individuals rather than governments and corporations.
-The computer can be used as a tool to liberate and protect people, rather than to control them.'"_
+_"It seemed so obvious to me: Here we are faced with the problems of loss of privacy, creeping computerization, massive databases, more centralization - and Chaum offers a completely different direction to go in, one which puts power into the hands of individuals rather than governments and corporations.
+The computer can be used as a tool to liberate and protect people, rather than to control them."_

 -- Hal Finney